How can I use QAP if an anti-virus is blocking its download or its execution?

 Google Chrome is blocking Quick Access Popup

-Until Quick Access Popup is recognized by Google Chrome as a legit software, you may see the following alert messages on your download bar (in your own Chrome language - this one is in French).
+Until a new version of Quick Access Popup is recognized by Google Chrome as a legit software, you may see the following alert messages on your download bar (in your own Chrome language - this one is in French).

 If Chrome tells you (my own translation to English): "The file quickaccesspopup-setup.exe is not commonly downloaded.
 It could harm your computer".
 If you trust me and want to run QAP, in the menu, click Keep.